-The DfE have also stated that the results for this year would not be published in league tables and that centres would not be accountable for these results.
+The DfE have stated that, as in 2020, the results for this year would not be published in league tables and that centres would not be accountable for these results.
 Previous whole school performance measures such as P8 (Progress 8) are therefore irrelevant for this cohort.